alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 A non-NMOS RTSP Receiver MAY connect to an RTSP Sender.
 IS-05 is then used only on the Sender side and an unspecified mechanism MUST be used to activate such non-NMOS RTSP Receiver.
 Such RTSP Sender MUST behave as if an RTSP Receiver was connecting.

 An RTSP Sender MUST support all the required method of [RFC-2326][] and additionally it MUST support the `DESCRIBE` and `GET_PARAMETER` methods.
 The `GET_PARAMETER` method with no entity body MUST be used by an RTSP Receiver or non-NMOS RTSP Receiver to ping the RTSP server and keep the connection alive.

+An RTPS Sender server MUST NOT respond to RTSP requests prior to the Sender's active `master_enable` attribute becomes true.
+An RTPS Sender server MUST NOT respond to RTSP requests after to the Sender's active `master_enable` attribute becomes false.
+An RTPS Sender server SHOULD NOT persist states outside the activation period of the associated Sender.

+> Note: as a consequence of the above, and similar to the SDP transport file availability rules of IS-05, the `DESCRIBE` method is not available prior to activation of the Sender and as such the SDP transport files are also not available prior to activation.

 ## RTSP IS-11 Senders and Receivers